 Beets range from radish-size bites to fist-size bulbs.
 For most preparations, small to medium beets are appropriate.
 Large beets are good for roasting because they can take the long, slow heat while staying toothsome and tender.

-Look for beets that are mostly unblemished, without cuts or dents in the skin.
+Whether they're red beets or golden beets, look for beets that are mostly unblemished, without cuts or dents in the skin.
 Whole beets should ideally still have the taproot, a long, thin root that hangs from the bottom of the beet.

 If the beet greens are still attached, look for leaves that are vibrant and fresh, not wilted.
 Even if you don't plan to cook the beet greens, the leaves will give you an idea of how fresh the beets are.

-Related: Healthy Root Vegetable Recipes
+Related: Healthy Beets Side Dish Recipes

-Beets are quite easy to grow, if you have the space for them to expand.
+Beets are quite easy to grow if you have space for them to expand.
 Plant beets in the spring, just after the ground thaws.
 The bulbs prefer soil that is loamy (a moist mixture of dirt and sand), and they need some growing room.
 Plant seeds 1 inch deep about every 4 inches.
-Keep them in sun and water consistently.
+Keep them in the sun and water consistently.